 Since sleep apnea is a sleep disorder in which the relaxed muscles of the airway expand and block the flow of air, strengthening those muscles may mean that they maintain more tension during sleep—helping keep your airway open.

 There is plenty of evidence that links exercise to reductions in sleep apnea symptoms.
 One study, for example, found that regular cardiovascular exercise decreased the risk of exacerbated symptoms associated with Obstructive Sleep Apnea (OSA) and ultimately led to an improved quality of life.

 Additionally, practicing yoga can teach you how to breathe from your diaphragm, which may reduce the blockages to your airway that cause sleep apnea.

 But beyond regular exercise, it’s also helpful to give smaller muscles a workout—specifically, your mouth, throat, and tongue.
 This is an area of muscle workouts called oropharyngeal exercises.

 Different Types of Sleep Apnea Exercises

-In the same way that you must be committed to using your CPAP therapy every night, you should also consider adding some of the following exercises, which have been proven to help with sleep apnea symptoms to your routine.
+In the same way that you must be committed to using your sleep apnea machine every night, you should also consider adding some of the following exercises, which have been proven to help with sleep apnea symptoms to your routine.
 Before starting any exercise regimen, consult with your doctor to plan the best course of action for you.